 Under our Guidelines, in an uncontested election, if an incumbent director nominated for re-election receives a greater number of votes AGAINST than votes FOR, the director must tender his or her resignation to the Governance Committee for its consideration.
 The Governance Committee then recommends to the Board whether to accept the resignation.
-The director will continue to serve until the Board decides whether to accept the resignation offer.
+The director will continue to serve until the Board decides whether to accept the resignation, but will not participate in the Governance Committee's recommendation or the Board's action regarding whether to accept the resignation offer.
 The Board will publicly disclose its decision and rationale within 90 days after certification of the election results.
 In contested elections, the voting standard is a plurality of votes cast.